 Heroku Application URL: https://axiomcloudselfhost.herokuapp.com/

-Click this link to join other developers in the Axiom community who are using Axiom.
+Click this link to join other developers in our Discord community who are using Axiom.
 Find resources, ask questions, and share your knowledge!

 Sign up for Axiom Cloud - The fastest and simplest way to get started with Axiom.

 If you want to explore Axiom and learn more about our integrations and data shippers, visit the links below:

 - Getting the best out of Axiom's Log Streams